CNES/S1Tiling/docs/use.rst

   * - Option
     - Description

-      .. _Processing.cache_srtm_by:
+      .. _Processing.cache_dem_by:
-  * - ``cache_srtm_by``
+  * - ``cache_dem_by``
-    - Tells whether SRTM files are copied in a temporary directory, or if symbolic links are to be created.
+    - Tells whether DEM files are copied in a temporary directory, or if symbolic links are to be created.

-      For performance reasons with OTB 7.X, it's better to regroup the minimal subset of the SRTM files required for processing.
+      For performance reasons with OTB 7.X, it's better to regroup the minimal subset of the DEM files required for processing.
 Symbolic links work fine most of the time, however if the files are on a remote shared filesystem (GPFS, NAS...), performances will be degraded.
-In those cases, it's better to copy the required SRTM files on a local filesystem.
+In those cases, it's better to copy the required DEM files on a local filesystem.

       Two values are supported for this option: ``copy`` and ``symlink``.
       (default: ``symlink``).